Behavioral modernity: Critiques

-Theories and models
+Hypotheses and models

-Late Upper Paleolithic Model or "Upper Paleolithic Revolution"
+Late Upper Paleolithic model or "Upper Paleolithic Revolution"

 The Late Upper Paleolithic Model, or Upper Paleolithic Revolution, refers to the idea that, though anatomically modern humans first appear around 150,000 years ago (as was once believed), they were not cognitively or behaviorally "modern" until around 50,000 years ago, leading to their expansion out of Africa and into Europe and Asia.
 These authors note that traits used as a metric for behavioral modernity do not appear as a package until around 40–50,000 years ago.
 Anthropologist Richard Klein specifically describes that evidence of fishing, tools made from bone, hearths, significant artifact diversity, and elaborate graves are all absent before this point.
 According to both Shea and Klein, art only becomes common beyond this switching point, signifying a change from archaic to modern humans.
 Most researchers argue that a neurological or genetic change, perhaps one enabling complex language, such as FOXP2, caused this revolutionary change in humans.
 The role of FOXP2 as a driver of evolutionary selection has been called into question following recent research results.

+The African Middle Stone Age period gives us some of the earliest evidence of Behavioral Modernity.
+In Southern Africa, groups of people would bypass closer deposits of rich, deep-red ochre in favor of mining more distant ones.
+After mining, pieces of ochre would show evidence of grinding to make a powder, which indicates that ochre was being ground for a reason other than simply for decoration.
+In North Africa, similar early evidence of behavioral modernity can be seen in the 82,000-year-old Taforalt cave where the perforation of marine shells was for the construction of necklaces.
+It was noted that the cave was very inland, which implies the presence of a trade network in the area where people were able to acquire shells of the coastal Nassarius species.
+People wore the beads along with the necklace, and evidence of wear showed that the bead was a personal ornament, which indicates behavioral modernity.
+In Africa, the evidence presents behavioral modernity in the form of symbolism, personal ornamentation, and the movement of trade in necklace beads.
+All this occurred in Africa 10s of thousands of years before these behaviors appeared in Europe.
+These results dispute older models that relocated the origin of modern behavior to the Upper Paleolithic period and the 'sudden' appearance of the behaviors to Africa.